 About the artist

 Hannah Rose Thomas is an English artist and Durham graduate in Arabic and History.
 Hannah has sold her paintings and received commissions since she was eighteen years-old to fund her humanitarian work in Mozambique, Sudan, Jordan and Iraq.

 Hannah Rose Thomas paints the portraits of people she has encountered on her travels; from African women in remote villages in Mozambique to Syrian refugees in Jordanian refugee camps.
-Her most recent paintings have been of Yezidi women in Northern Iraq.
+Her most recent paintings have been of Yezidi women in Kurdistan.

 Hannah’s intimate portraits seek to humanise the individuals forced to flee their homes, whose personal stories are otherwise shrouded by statistics.
 She draws inspiration from Islamic art and Arabic poetry, to celebrate the rich heritage of the Middle East, so often forgotten and overshadowed by war.

 While living in Jordan as an Arabic student in 2014, Hannah organised art projects with Syrian refugees for UNHCR, which were exhibited in Amman on World Refugee Day.
 Hannah returned to Jordan in April 2016 for an art project with children in Za'atari and Azraq refugee camps for Relief International.

 Hannah is currently studying for her MA at the Prince’s School of Traditional Art in London.
-This summer she travelled to Northern Iraq, for an art project with Yazidi women who have escaped ISIS captivity.
+During the summer she travelled to Northern Iraq, for an art project with Yazidi women who have escaped ISIS captivity.